MCP tool reference

 |---|---|---|

-All five require editor-or-higher access on the list.
+All of these require editor-or-higher access on the list (except create).

 Write tools (destructive)